How food plays a big part in an Italian lifestyle

-‘What you’re going to have for lunch, and what you look like are the two most important things you think of when you get up,’ says Italian chef Giorgio Locatelli, on being asked what being Italian means.
+‘What you’re going to have for lunch, and what you look like, are the two most important things you think of when you get up,’ says Italian chef Giorgio Locatelli, on being asked what being Italian and living the lifestyle means.

-It’s hard to overestimate how important food is to Italians.
+It’s hard to overestimate the importance of food in Italian culture.
 It goes way beyond just simple nourishment.

-Chef Locatelli says when he was growing up, his parents genuinely mistrusted a family who lived nearby because they put parsley in their minestrone.
-His parents saw it as an unforgiveable sin.
+Chef Locatelli says when he was growing up his parents genuinely mistrusted a family who lived nearby because they put parsley in their minestrone.
+His parents saw it as an unforgivable sin.
 Chef Locatelli has argued that there is no consensus in this argument on what’s the correct way to prepare a dish.

 But put it this way; imagine if you have refused to talk to your neighbours because you found out that they used mustard instead of tomato sauce for their chips.
 That does sound a bit far-fetched though.

-While it may be fine for most people, the Italians are deeply proud of their relationship with their cuisine.
+While it may be fine for most people, the locals are deeply proud of their Italian food culture.
 They would not take it lightly if anyone or anything comes between them.

 The reason for this reverence for food and how it’s prepared stems from the importance of family in largely Catholic Italy.

 Large extended family groups come together to eat as often as possible.
-The average year is littered with saint’s days and festivals around which traditions have grown about particular foods that must be eaten.
+The average year is littered with saint’s days and festivals, around which Italian family dinner traditions have grown.

-So if you have large extended families gathering together during the festive or religious occasions, traditions becomes a big part of it.
-And that tends to revolve around food.
+So if you have large extended families gathering together during the festive or religious occasions, traditions become a big part of it.
+And that tends to revolve around Italy’s food culture.

 Zeppoles, also known as Italian doughnuts, are light golden pastries filled with yellow cream and dusted with powdered sugar.